Eric Lau

 by Gabrielle Zevin

 I felt that Zevin touched on a couple of political topics (gun violence, LGBTQ rights) but did not explore them in much depth.
 I think the writing itself was fine, but explaining things like what an NPC is felt pedantic.
 Perhaps gamers (or people who are at least somewhat familiar with gaming culture) are not the target audience.
-In what seems like a story meant to be about how people change over time, Sam and Sadie did not grow very much as individuals.
+In what seems like a story meant to be about how people change over time, Sam and Sadie did not grow very much as individuals or together.
 They learn to forgive each other (over and over again).
 But what else?
 Maybe I am missing something.

 Finished on January 11, 2026